1.Eyes are the most complex organs you possess except for your brain.

 Although gas may be uncomfortable and embarrassing, it is not life threatening.
 Understanding causes, ways to reduce symptoms, and treatment will help most people find some relief.

 * The most common symptoms of gas are belching, flatulence, bloating, and abdominal pain.
-However, some of these symptoms may be caused by an intestinal disorder, such as IBS, rather than too much gas.
+However, some of these symptoms may be caused by an intestinal disorder, such as IBS, rather than too much gas. * The most common ways to reduce the discomfort of gas are changing one’s diet, taking digestive enzymes to help digest carbohydrates, and reducing the amount of air swallowed.

 The five major schools of breathing are medical, Confucian, Buddhist, Taoist and wushu or martial arts.
 Medical breathing techniques aim at strengthening one’s overall health and are mainly preventive.
 The Confucian school of breathing deals with self-cultivation and temperament.
 Taoist breathing deals with one’s moral character and longevity.
 The Buddhist breathing exercises are broken into two lines of thought and involve mainly the mind.
 The first Buddhist school is called ‘Samadhi’ and claims that everything in the world is illusionary.
-The other school is that of meditation which deals with the cultivation of the mind and the preservation of all forms of life on earth.
+The other school is that of meditation which deals with the cultivation of themind and the preservation of all forms of life on earth.
 The wushu method of breathing is for physical training and good health.

 All of these schools have one thing in common, that of training of the mind and development of the qi, or ch’i.